MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/05-securitymodel/01-securitymodel.md

 It is recommended that Azure AD groups are used to secure database objects instead of individual Azure AD user accounts.
 These AD Azure Groups would be used to authenticate users and protects database objects.
 Similar to the data lake pattern you could use your Domain or Data Products onboarding to create these groups within you Azure AD service.

+>[!NOTE]
->[!NOTE] Storing data inside a Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics Pools are one of the options for domains to store and [protecting sensitive data](02-sensitive.md#considerations-for-securing-sensitive-data).
+>Storing data inside a Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics Pools are one of the options for domains to store [Sensitive Data](02-sensitive.md#sensitive-data).

+>[!div class="step-by-step"]
 >[Previous](../04-ingestion/01-overview.md)
 >[Next](02-sensitive.md)